rgajendran/CallMask/README.md

 Android Application for:

  * Deleting your specified <b>`[contact_number]`</b> automatically after you end the call <b>`[INCOMING]`</b>&<b>`[OUTGOING]`</b> calls.
- * Adding fake call log from any your phonebook or any custom number.
+ * Adding fake call log from your phonebook or any custom number.
- * Modifying date and time of any call logs.
+ * Modifying date and time of any call log.
- * Hide the app existance on your mobile by dialing specific number
+ * Hide the app existence on your mobile by dialing custom set number `eg: <b>*1234</b>`

 App is published on <b>`Google Play`</b>.
-You can download it for free from
+You can download it for free from the following link:

 ```
 https://play.google.com/store/apps/details?id=com.gajendraprofile.callmask